-Advisory Committees are advisory to City Council and each Advisory Committee reports to City Council through a specified Standing Policy Committee.
-(Please see Appendix "A".)
+Advisory Committees are advisory to City Council and each Advisory Committee reports to City Council through a specified Standing Policy Committee [APPENDIX A].
 Advisory Committees bring their reports and recommendations to the appropriate Standing Policy Committee for consideration and deliberation.
 Delegations from the Advisory Committees are heard by the Standing Policy Committees and by City Council.